open/close all folders

 - Hannah Montana generally did this to Lily as the show wore on.
-When she first showed up, she was a skateboard riding tomboy, by the end she's as girly as Hannah.
+When she first showed up, she was a skateboard riding tomboy and by the end she's as girly as Hannah.

-- Played with in an episode of Laverne and Shirley where Laverne tries to attract a guy by dressing and behaving in a more feminine manner.
+- Laverne & Shirley: Played with in an episode where Laverne tries to attract a guy by dressing and behaving in a more feminine manner.
 It doesn't change who she is inside, and she ultimately decides she would rather be herself.